-As of December 31, 2022, construction of the Trans Mountain Expansion Project ('the Project') is approximately 75 per cent complete, with \$18.9 billion in construction capital spending incurred.
-Trans Mountain afficients mechanical completion of the Project to occur at the end of 2023 with commercial service separated to account in the first quarter of 2024.
-The company's projected Adjusted EBITDA is expected to be appropriately approp hope everyone has stayed safe!
+Protect 103 Protect 103 As of Decomber 31, 2022, construction of the Trans Mountain Expansion Project ("the Project") is approximately 75 per cent complete, with \$18 9 billion in construction capital spending incurred.
+Trans Mountain antiception in metanical completion of the Project to occur at the and of 2023 with commercial service approximately 24 billion in the first full year of the expanded resists operation and expected to grow annually thereafter.
+These projections are undergimed by fung-term control and expected to grow annually thereafter.
+These projections are undergimed by fung-term control and expected to of the system's 800,000 parels a day of capacity and expected utilization of uncontracted capacity of the system once in service.